iiasa/message_ix/doc/usage.rst

 Projects
 ========

-For research projects of the Energy, Climate, and Environment Program with the usage of |MESSAGEix|, please take a look `here → <https://iiasa.ac.at/web/ece/Projects.html>`_
+For research projects of the IIASA Energy, Climate, and Environment Program that use |MESSAGEix|, visit https://iiasa.ac.at/web/ece/Projects.html.